explorerhq/sql-explorer/README.rst

       access to running SQL in production.
 So if that makes you nervous (**and it should**) - you've been warned.
 Explorer makes an effort to not allow terrible things to happen, but be careful!
-      It's recommended you use the ``EXPLORER_CONNECTION_NAME`` setting to connect SQL Explorer to a read-only database role.
+      It's recommended you setup read-only roles for each of your database connections and only use these particular connections for your queries through the
+      ``EXPLORER_CONNECTIONS `` setting.
     - Explorer supports two different permission checks for users of the tool.
 Users passing the ``EXPLORER_PERMISSION_CHANGE`` test can create, edit, delete, and execute queries.
 Users who do not pass